Olllom/pyworkdir/README.md

 ```

-Note that environment variables passed to the constructor have preference over those in a yaml file.
+Note that environment variables passed to the constructor have preference over those in a yml file.

 #### Logging